 We will also cover different sections of the 12 step program in easy to understand language; this is a time where you can ask on how to implement this program in everyday life.
 12 step meetings are about self help and we encourage your attendance as part of the program.
 Meetings are all about self help, they don’t do it for you, making you responsible for your own recovery.
 Its here you will learn principals that will help you put your recovery first and take responsibility for it’s progress.

 Relapse prevention is a cognitive-behavioural approach to identifying and preventing the danger of high risk situations faced in recovery for addicts and alcoholics.
-This is an integral part of the treatment program for addiction.
 Real life involves real life situations that can lead us back to drinking and using, preventing this from occurring is an important part of your recovery.
 We will cover this in a group setting where you will get not only information but will have the opportunity to talk about what is working for you, this is where you help each other and learn the principal of together we are stronger.

 At the house you will work with a recovery coach who will be dedicated to work with you closely.
 Taking another look at your addiction and continuing the work you have been doing previously is vital at this point.
 There will be 2 sessions per week with your coach for an hour each.
 Here you can also process any personal problems you may be facing that you haven’t yet done in groups and get the help you need with work you are currently doing.
 The team are all available for help with anything and guiding you through difficult problems at anytime, but you will have a designated member of the team for these sessions.